deana-tham/Pose-randomizer/PDR.md

 The following ideas were considered but intentionally cut to keep the scope small and achievable:

-- User accounts or login
 - Saving or favoriting poses
-- Pose timer / countdown
 - Difficulty or mood tags
-- Monetization of any kind
 - Native mobile app (may be explored in a future version)

 ---